-JOHNSON CITY The world's first full-body, high-fidelity surgical simulator will soon embark for medical teaching facilities around the globe, and the patented core technologies within this lifelike manikin, who goes by the name of Chloe, were developed and created at East Tennessee State University.
+The world's first full-body, high-fidelity surgical simulator embarked for medical teaching facilities around the globe, and the patented core technologies within this lifelike manikin, were developed and created at East Tennessee State University (ETSU).

 Officially known as Surgical Chloe, the surgical simulator is an anatomical facsimile of a human woman, developed to train medical residents, students and physicians in obstetrics and gynecological procedures.
 Surgical Chloe is lifelike in the sense that she not only resembles an adult female in outward appearance, but also internally, with a simulated circulatory system, lung sounds, heart sounds, a trachea and different uterine and abdominal wall inserts that can be interchanged to teach a range of medical procedures.

-Surgical Chloe came about through extraordinary measures of innovative thinking and collaboration among university faculty members from ETSU's James H. Quillen College of Medicine and the College of Business and Technology.
-Gaumard Scientific, which specializes in manufacturing simulators for health care education, purchased the rights from ETSU to mass produce the Chloe prototype and is marketing Surgical Chloe to teaching facilities.
+Surgical Chloe came about through extraordinary measures of innovative thinking and collaboration among university faculty members from ETSU Quillen College of Medicine and the ETSU College of Business and Technology.
+Gaumard Scientific, which specializes in manufacturing simulators for health care education, purchased the rights from ETSU to mass produce the prototype and is marketing Surgical Chloe to teaching facilities.

 Olsen made the first version from a cardboard box, a wooden pear and rubber bands.
 To fully realize his vision, Olsen needed help.
 He reached out to Dr. Paul Sims and Bill Hemphill, two faculty members in the College of Business and Technology's Department of Engineering Technology, Surveying and Digital Media, as well as his colleague, Dr. Martin Eason, an associate professor and director of Quillen's Center for Experiential Learning, which operates the Human Patient Simulation Lab.